Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Aroona has nine active public transport stops, all serving buses.
-These stops are covered by two routes offering a total of 164 weekly passenger trips.
-Transport accessibility is rated good with residents located an average of 292 meters from the nearest stop.
-Most residents commute outward, with cars being the dominant mode at 95%.
-On average, there are 1.8 vehicles per dwelling, higher than the regional average.
+These are covered by two routes, offering 164 weekly passenger trips in total.
+Transport accessibility is good, with residents typically living 292 meters from the nearest stop.
+Most residents commute outward daily, primarily using cars (95%).
+The average vehicle ownership per dwelling is 1.8, higher than the regional norm.
 According to the 2021 Census, 14.1% of residents work from home, which may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport